georgianaweihe/Ignition2015_week5/deliverables.md

 - How do you pass a local variable to a partial?

-You should explicitly pass it by losing the @ and using the :locals key options hash in the render method.
+You should explicitly pass it by losing the @ and using the :locals key hash in the render method.

 - What's the magical Rails shortcut for rendering a User?
 A bunch of Users?